 Not all projects have the same quotas for the same services.
 If you are using a free trial account to explore the platform, for example, you may have very limited quota.
 Higher quotas for some services are available only after you have enabled billing for your project.
 As your use of Google Cloud Platform expands over time, your quotas may increase accordingly.
-You can also request more quota if you need it, and set up monitoring and alerts in Stackdriver to warn you about unusual quota usage behavior or when you're running out of quota.
+You can also request more quota if you need it, and set up monitoring and alerts in the Google Cloud operations suite to warn you about unusual quota usage behavior or when you're running out of quota.

 This page describes how to work with quotas in your projects, including how to find and modify your existing quota limits, how to request higher quota, and how to monitor quota usage.
 You can find out how to view other API usage metrics in Monitoring your API usage.

 Viewing your quota

 There are two main ways to view your current quota limits in the Google Cloud Console:

 Using the Quotas page, which gives you a list of all your project's quota usage and limits.

 Using the console, which gives you quota information for a particular API, including resource usage over time.